 Please welcome these recent new members...
-Helen McIlroy, Deborah Patterson and Margaret Placone.
+Harvey Koehler, Dennis Schock, and Randy Stafford.

-While you might just be getting geared up for the upcoming IRS Denver tax forum, it's also time to get registered for the CoSEA Fall Practitioner Conference in October.
+Now that the IRS Tax forum is over and done, it's time to go ahead and get registered for the CoSEA Fall Practitioner Conference in October.
 You can learn more by perusing the attached flyer and reading the speaker bios.
 This year there is a choice the first day between a controversy track and compliance track.
 If you're ready, you can jump right to the registration.

 Each year, NAEA hosts a Fly-in Day as a means for members to meet with their elected representatives to discuss important issues that affect the business and practice of enrolled agents.
 CoSEA was well represented.

 UPDATE!!! - Want to learn more about what happens at an NAEA Fly-in Day?
 Anita Ward and Kim Lothringer have both taken the time to put together really quite excellent reviews of their day with Congress.
 Click on their links to hear their stories and gain some understanding why they went and what they accomplished.

 Paul Katcham and Linda Ward attended the May 14-16 meeting for NAEA State Affiliates in Washington DC.
 Paul wrote a short overview of the meeting and you can read more about it here in Paul's Apex Letter.